UK economy gets World Cup lift in face of Brexit uncertainty

 There are reports that a deal may be struck as soon as next week but there remain questions as to whether British Prime Minister Theresa May will be able to get enough lawmakers in Parliament to approve it.
 If lawmakers reject it, concerns would swell that Britain could crash out of the EU in March with no deal on future relations and no transition period to those new arrangements.
 In that scenario, tariffs would be placed on trade with the 27 other EU countries, border checks would be reinstalled, and restrictions could hit travelers and workers.

 Since the Brexit vote of June 2016, British consumers have largely become more cautious about spending, partly as a result of a rise in prices generated by the pound’s fall.
-A recent pick-up in wages should help shore up consumer spending over coming months — in the absence of any Brexit shock.
+A recent pick-up in wages should shore up spending in coming months — in the absence of any Brexit shock.

-Businesses have also been wary of investing in light of the uncertainty around the economy, and Friday’s figures showed a third straight quarterly fall.
+Businesses have also been wary of investing in light of the uncertainty.
+Friday’s figures showed a 1.2 percent quarterly decline in business investment, the third straight quarterly fall.

+“The risk of a no-deal Brexit is the clear driver of the downturn,” said Samuel Tombs, chief U.K. economist at Pantheon Macroeconomics.

-Many economists think it won’t become clear before next year what Brexit means for the economy and that many firms will enact contingency plans over the coming months, which could hit investment and hiring.
+Many economists think it won’t become clear before next year what Brexit means for the economy and that many firms will enact contingency plans in coming months, hurting investment and hiring.

+The third-quarter performance could be the best outcome for some time yet.

 “We think the economy has a challenging few months ahead of it,” said James Smith, an economist at ING.